 This didn’t mean doing 1,000 pushups.
 Maybe it meant doing ONE pushup.
 Or walking one mile.
 Or choosing one healthy meal.
 Self discipline leads to a feeling of “okay, maybe I CAN do something right!”
 Stacking a few, then a bunch, of small wins leads to “I can” instead of “maybe I can.”

-As a job seeker, you need to be on your game.
-You can’t be filled with maybes and “I’m not good enoughs.”
+As a job seeker, you need to be on your game (here are some of my courses to help you with this).
+You can’t be filled with maybes and “I’m not good enough.”
 You need to perform at a higher level.
 People can tell when you are down, and they are hesitant to introduce you to their networks or recommend you to their companies when you are out of sorts.

 Guard Your Physical Health